 Ready to get started on your NYC adventure?
 Let’s go!

-Day 1: Downtown Manhattan with Kids
+New York City Itinerary Day 1: Downtown Manhattan with Kids

 For your first day in NYC, explore the oldest area of the city to catch some of the best views and dig into its rich history.
 Since the Statue of Liberty tops the list of must-see attractions, start here and work your way north.
 Liberty Island is a must for families with school-age kids.
-As you walk through the day, immigration and nation building are themes.
+As you walk through the day, immigration and nation-building are themes.

-SheBuysTravel Tip: Since all the destinations are close together, put on the walking shoes and grab a bottle of water to explore.
+SheBuysTravel Tip: Since all the destinations are close together, put on your walking shoes and grab a bottle of water to explore.
 An umbrella and a rain jacket are great additions to your backpack too.

 Statue of Liberty – First Stop